Access Information News for Monday, November 28, 2022 - Volume 886

 Email: firstname.lastname@example.org ✉

-Access Information News is the world's leading access information news publication that reaches over 10,000 access professionals, educators and enthusiasts, all over the world, each week.
+Access Information News is the world's leading not-for-profit access information news publication that reaches over 13,000 access professionals, educators and enthusiasts, all over the world, each week.

 Access Information refers to informational topics that directly affect the lives of people with disabilities.
 Access Information includes any and all information related to bettering the lives of people who are blind, low vision, deaf, hard of hearing, deafblind, neurodivergent and/or disabled.